Maine Desert Facts

 But, regardless of any official status, the site constitutes an interesting phenomenon.
 In terms of size, though, the Maine Desert only covers approximately 40 acres (16.2 ha).
 In this, it aptly demonstrates the fact that size has no bearing on impressiveness.

-No matter its official situation, this unique feature definitely qualifies as unique, at the very least.
+No matter its official situation, the remarkable feature definitely qualifies as unique, at the very least.
 That’s due not only to its origins, but also to its very nature.
 This occurs because it does not, in fact, consist of sand.
 It’s actually composed of glacial silt.

 Maine Desert History and Formation